 About Saxo Capital Markets

-Saxo Capital Markets (Australia) is part of the Saxo Group, a leading global investment and technology company.
+Saxo Markets Australia is part of the Saxo Group, a leading global investment and technology company.
 The firm has a strong international presence, with its Australian office based in Sydney, at the centre of one of the world’s thriving financial markets.
-Saxo Capital Markets (Australia) is licensed and regulated by the Australian Securities and Investment Commission (ASIC), and has been in operation in Sydney since 2011.
+Saxo Capital Markets is licensed and regulated by the Australian Securities and Investment Commission (ASIC) as a share trading platform.

 Saxo Capital Markets offers a wide variety of products, with access to over 30,000 tradable instruments across global financial markets.
 Known for its forex trading, there are over 180 currency pairs on offer.
 Other products available include stocks, bonds, futures, commodities, listed options, and contracts for difference (CFDs).
 Saxo provides top-class customer support 24 hours a day, five days a week.